gbogard/named-log4cats/README.md

 ## What problem does it solve?

-Expressing logging as capbility of the program, using type classes, is neat.
+Expressing logging as a capability of the program, using type classes, is neat.
 It allows us  to model programs using the weakest constraints possible, rather than requiring powerful abilities like `cats.effect.Sync` everywhere.
 These programs are in turn easier to test, because their external dependencies are easily mocked, and easier to reason about, because weaker constraints tell us everything we need to know about a program's behaviour.